 Je hebt de quiz al eerder voltooid.
 Daarom kun je hem niet meer opnieuw starten.

 Je moet inloggen of inschrijven om de quiz te starten.

 You have reached 0 of 0 point(s), (0)

 Behaalde punt(en): 0 of 0, (0)

 0 verslag(en) in afwachting (mogelijke punt(en): 0)

-Write down wich ways of collaboration (alliances, chains, networks and ecosystems) you see in your field of work.
-Give some practical examples of your work in these collaborations.
+Write down which ways of collaboration (alliances, chains, networks and ecosystems) you see in your field of interest.
+Give some practical examples of these collaborations.